github/docs/content/rest/overview/authenticating-to-the-rest-api.md

 Many REST API endpoints require authentication or return additional information if you are authenticated.
 Additionally, you can make more requests per hour when you are authenticated.

+To authenticate your request, you will need to provide an authentication token with the required scopes or permissions.
+There a few different ways to get a token: You can create a {% data variables.product.pat_generic %}, generate a token with a {% data variables.product.prodname_github_app %}, or use the built-in `GITHUB_TOKEN` in a {% data variables.product.prodname_actions %} workflow.

-You can authenticate your request by sending a token in the `Authorization` header of your request.
-In the following example, replace `YOUR-TOKEN` with a reference to your token:
+After creating a token, you can authenticate your request by sending the token in the `Authorization` header of your request.
+For example, in the folllowing request, replace `YOUR-TOKEN` with a reference to your token:

 ```shell
 curl --request GET \